A lot or a little?

 Is it any good?

-Although this movie is sentimental with heavy-handed symbolism, features a fine performance by Robert Redford.
+Although this movie is sentimental with heavy-handed symbolism, it features a fine performance by Robert Redford.
 As he did in his wonderful movie My Life as a Dog, Lasse Hallström pays special attention to the experiences of a child.

 The film's literally looming metaphor for forgiveness is the grizzly that Mitch calls "my bear."
 Wise, kind, and crusty-cozy, Mitch is the sort of role for which Freeman is best known and rewarded (in affect and inflection, he's related to Freeman's character in Million Dollar Baby).